-There’s a movement amongst forward-thinking residential real estate developers – improving the air quality of their newest building projects, with a focus on mechanical ventilation.
+There’s a movement among forward-thinking residential real estate developers–improve the indoor air quality of their newest projects, with a focus on mechanical ventilation.
+Indoor air quality control is a multifaceted approach to ensure people breathe cleaner air indoors.
+It incorporates air purification, filtration, humidity control and mechanical ventilation–which is today’s focus.

-Terms like ‘fresh airflow’ and ‘energy recovery ventilation’ are the new selling buzzwords, incorporated into these new building’s marketing materials.
+Terms like fresh airflow and energy recovery ventilation are the new buzzwords, incorporated into new construction marketing materials.

-The Charlotte of the Upper West Side in Manhattan is currently under construction and focused on sustainability and air quality.
-Like most new construction, this building will be airtight.
-The difference will be his approach to incorporating top-of-the-line air quality technology.
+Charlotte of The Upper West Side, a boutique condominium building in Manhattan and currently under construction, is focused on sustainability and air quality.
+The building is airtight, like most new construction projects.
+The difference at Charlotte is their decision to incorporate top-of-the-line air quality technology.

-Superior air quality technology is being incorporated into multi-million dollar homes now, which makes it a luxury right now.
-It’s only a matter of time before it becomes a commodity.
+Superior air quality technology is now being incorporated into many multi-million dollar homes.
+While it is currently considered a luxury, it’s only a matter of time before IAQ technology becomes a commodity.

 Growing IAQ Market